PaperCut is a system implemented by ITS for student printing. Faculty & Staff can configure network printers.

 Student Printing (PaperCut)

-Students are alloted 500 pages in PrintBucks each semester.
-If you use up your PrintBucks during the semester, you will be charged to your Eagle Bucks account (3 cents for black & white pages and 50 cents for color pages).
+Students are alloted $15 in PrintBucks each semester & are charged 3 cents for black & white pages and 50 cents for color pages.
+If you use up your PrintBucks during the semester, you will be charged to your Eagle Bucks account.
 Note: Two pages, printed double-sided, are charged as one page.

 Print to the libraries & other public printers on campus using the PaperCut print queues: